mmmmaja/starfishDetection/reports/README.md

 > *code and even if we were then...*
 >
 > Answer:
 The total code coverage is 24%.
-We cover the most essential parts of the code like api, model and data.
-The files that doesn't have test coverage are files that are hard to test like callbacks or files that are used for tests like image_drift.py.
-Even if we had a 100% code coverage we are not guarenteed to be error free.
-You can have a high code coverage but with low test quality if the tests do not account for most of the use cases.
-But even if the quality of the tests were high, you can never be guarenteed an error free project.
+We cover the most essential parts of the code like the API, model, and data.
+The files that doesn't have test coverage are files that are hard to test like callbacks or files that are used for tests like `image_drift.py`.
+Even if we had 100% code coverage we are not guaranteed to be error-free.
+You can have a high code coverage but have low test quality if the tests do not account for most of the use cases.
+But even if the quality of the tests were high, you can never be guaranteed an error-free project.

 ``` bash
 Name                                   Stmts   Miss  Cover   Missing